mosthustleanddesire/hustle_desire/_posts/2018-12-23-as_good_as_you_can.markdown

 *As Good As You Can, As Professionally As You Can* is now showing!

 [Physician Assistant program at Hardin-Simmons University][Hardin-link], Abilene, Texas, Spring 2019
-[International Association of Physician Associate Educators][IAPAE-link], Lusaka, Zambia, October 4-7, 2018
+[International Academy of Physician Associate Educators][IAPAE-link], Lusaka, Zambia, October 4-7, 2018
 [Indian Association of Physician Assistants][IAPA-link], Coimbatore, India, September 1-2, 2018

 This film takes a look at passionate practitioners of the physician assistant model around the world.
 Check out a rough edit of [the film intro][as_good-link].
 Full film to be released soon.